bhaskargogs/mailfeedjet/README.md

 # Deployment to Heroku

-You can access the application using this [link](https://mail-feedjet-0921.herokuapp.com/)
+You can access the Production application using this [link](https://mail-feedjet-0921.herokuapp.com/auth/google)